Hallie Eustace Miles

 Harriet Beatrice Dorothy "Hallie" Miles (born Beatrice Dorothy Harriet Killick; (Note: She also used Dorothy as her first name.
 Her middle name was variously spelled as Harriet, Harriett, and Harriette.)
-12 January 1855 – 25 November 1947), who first wrote under the name Hallie Killick and later wrote as Hallie Eustace Miles and Mrs. Eustace Miles, was an English writer, restaurateur, and activist.
-She advocated for feminism, animal rights, and vegetarianism, and engaged in philanthropy to support the poor, while writing on topics including home economics, health, religion, and social issues.
-She is best known for her published World War I diary, Untold Tales of War-time London: A Personal Diary (1930).
-She also authored the vegetarian cookbook Economy in Wartime; Or, Health Without Meat (1915), later retitled Health Without Meat.
-Miles regularly contributed to newspapers such as the Daily Mirror and Daily Express.
-With her husband, sportsman and writer Eustace Miles, she operated a vegetarian restaurant and health food centre in London, promoting meat-free diets and catering to a diverse clientele.
+12 January 1855 – 25 November 1947), who first wrote under the name Hallie Killick and later wrote as Hallie Eustace Miles and Mrs. Eustace Miles, was an English writer, restaurateur, and social reformer.
+She wrote on home economics, health, religion, social issues, and wartime life.
+Her works included the published World War I diary Untold Tales of War-time London: A Personal Diary (1930) and the vegetarian cookbook Economy in Wartime; Or, Health Without Meat (1915), later retitled Health Without Meat.
+Miles also contributed to newspapers including the Daily Mirror and Daily Express.
+With her husband, the sportsman and writer Eustace Miles, she operated a vegetarian restaurant and health food centre in London.

 Biography

 Early and personal life

 Beatrice Dorothy Harriet Killick was born on 12 January 1855 in Devizes.
 Her father was Rev. Richard Henry Killick.

-In March 1906, she married sportsman and writer Eustace Miles (1868–1948) at St Clement Danes, in the Strand, London.
+In March 1906, she married Eustace Miles at St Clement Danes, London.
 The church had previously been associated with her father, who served as its vicar during the 1860s.
-Following her father's death in 1903, Killick experienced a period of depression.
-During this time, she encountered Expression and Depression, a book authored by Miles, which she credited with aiding her recovery and motivating her to document her own experiences in writing.
-This led to her initiating contact with Miles after locating his address.
-The correspondence developed into a close relationship, and Killick eventually adopted both Miles's dietary principles—particularly his advocacy of vegetarianism—and chose to marry him.
+After her father's death in 1903, Killick experienced depression.
+She later wrote that Expression and Depression, a book by Miles, helped in her recovery and led her to write about her own experiences.
+After finding Miles's address, she contacted him.
+Their correspondence developed into a relationship, and Killick adopted his dietary ideas, including vegetarianism, before their marriage.